Sorombo/Integral_Hodge_Conjecture_Repository/README.md

   - *nonprimitive_elementary_divisors_counting.py*
   - *hodge_cycles_elementary_divisors_counting.py*

-⋅⋅⋅These scripts will generate a *.tex* file including the elementary divisors for each case.
-As usual, the cases to be computed
-⋅⋅⋅could be set in the scripts, editing the lines mentioned at the beginning of this section.
+   These scripts will generate a *.tex* file including the elementary divisors for each case.
+As usual, the cases to be computed could be set in the scripts, editing the lines mentioned at the beginning of this section.